-Note 1: Two successive delay penalties during the same down, is unsportsmanlike conduct (12-3-1-m).

-Note 2: Certain acts of delay may involve stopping the game clock immediately.
-Repeated violations of the substitution rule to conserve time are unsportsmanlike conduct (12-3-1-m and 5-2-2).
+- (1) Two successive delay penalties during the same down, is unsportsmanlike conduct (12-3-1-o).
+After enforcement of the 15-yard penalty, the game clock shall start on the snap. - (2) Certain acts of delay may involve stopping the game clock immediately.
+Repeated violations of the substitution rule to conserve time are unsportsmanlike conduct (12-3-1-I and 5-2).

-SUBSTITUTION VIOLATION INSIDE ONE MINUTE

-Article 2 Inside one minute of either half, if there is a violation of the substitution rule while the ball is dead and time is in, in addition to the applicable yardage penalty for illegal substitution, there will be a 10-second runoff pursuant to Article 1 above.
+ARTICLE 2.
+SUBSTITUTION VIOLATION INSIDE ONE MINUTE.
+Inside one minute of either half, if there is a violation of the substitution rule while the ball is dead and time is in, in addition to the applicable yardage penalty for illegal substitution, there will be a 10-second runoff pursuant to Article 1 above, unless it is obvious that the offensive team is not attempting to conserve time.